 North Pole Breakfast is soon to be upon us.

-The Elf on the Shelf was first introduced to me 4 years ago and instantly I loved the idea (I am a bit mad for Christmas!).
-Freddie was just 3 when we started the tradition and not only was it a hit for me he absolutely loved it.
-We started with just one elf for Christmas and we are currently on 4 elves plus Uncle Si plus a reindeer (Elf Pet)!
+The Elf on the Shelf was first introduced to me 4 years ago.
+I instantly loved the idea (I am a bit mad for Christmas!).
+Freddie was just 3 when we started the tradition.
+And not only was it a hit for me he absolutely loved it.
+We started with just one elf on the shelf.
+We are currently on 4 elves plus Uncle Si plus a reindeer (Elf Pet)!

 If you are looking for an elf or wanting to buy some accessories check out my Amazon store for some inspiration.